Generic Name: ethosuximide

 - severe fatigue or weakness

-- Systematic Lupus Erythematosus.
+- Systemic Lupus Erythematosus.
 Call your healthcare provider right away if you have any of these symptoms:

 - joint pain and swelling